CommunityToolkit/Labs-Windows/template/README.md

 This may require a reboot.

+#### WebAssembly Sample Project

+Sometimes it can be tricky to run the WASM sample project head under Visual Studio with the default IIS run configuration.
+Use the drop-down within the run button itself to instead select the `ExperimentName.Wasm` configuration over `IIS Express`.

 #### Uno Templates

 It can be helpful to install the [Uno Platform Templates](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) in order to use their templates when creating new Pages in Sample and Test projects.

+For instance, you never want to add a 'Content Page' or use the other Xamarin based templates, use UWP, WinUI 3/WinAppSDK, or (ideally) the Uno based item templates when adding new XAML pages/dictionaries to projects.

 #### Sample Page